 Considerations for Northern Settings

-To derive accurate closure cost estimates, it is imperative that the company have an approved Closure and Reclamation Plan which demonstrates a comprehensive understanding of closure and reclamation requirements, objectives, and the scope of work to achieve those objectives.
-The first step to using the model effectively is to prepare a comprehensive Closure and Reclamation Plan with sufficient detail to list and quantify the activities required.
+To derive accurate environmental liability cost estimates, it is imperative that the proponent have an approved CRP which demonstrates a comprehensive understanding of closure and reclamation requirements, objectives, and the scope of work to achieve those objectives, monitor and maintain their performance, and adaptive measures to be implemented and actions to be taken, when specified thresholds are exceeded.
+The first step to using RECLAIM effectively is to prepare a CRP with sufficient detail to list and quantify the activities required.

-Factors that should be recognized when developing a Closure and Reclamation Plan and liability cost estimate for a site in northern Canada are discussed below:
+The following are some factors that should be recognized when developing a CRP and environmental liability cost estimate for a site in northern Canada.

 Low unit costs typically apply to work that is conducted in large volumes using appropriate equipment.
-However, in northern Canada efforts to reduce mobilization costs to remote sites may result in some work being conducted with non-optimal equipment.
+However, in northern Canada, efforts to reduce mobilization costs to remote sites may result in some work being conducted with non-optimal equipment.

 Some activities are best conducted in summer, such as placement and compaction of soils, while others may require winter (i.e. frozen) conditions for trafficability reasons.
-As such, reclamation activities may need to be extended over several seasons at some northern sites.
+As such, closure and reclamation activities may need to be extended over several seasons at some northern sites.

 Productivity of people and equipment is reduced in winter conditions.